 An Act To Restore the Super Credit for Substantially Increased Research and Development

 Under a tax credit that expired January 1, 2014, a taxpayer that qualified for a research expense tax credit was allowed a so-called super credit for qualified research expenses for research conducted in this State.
-A taxpayer who had unused credits may carry over any unused credit for the next succeeding 10 years, except that the credit is limited to no more than 25% of the taxpayer's tax due after the allowance of other tax credits.
+A taxpayer was allowed to carry over any unused credit for the next succeeding 10 years, except that the credit was limited to no more than 25% of the taxpayer's tax due after the allowance of other tax credits.